Crags in Andalusia

 There are many steep cliffs in the young and limestone mountain ranges of Andalusia, here the spectacular Peñón del Berrueco.

-Andalusia is a mountainous region, where limestone mountain ranges abound and are characterized by their steep and rugged reliefs and offer abundant rocks, immense walls and canyons.
+Andalusia is a mountainous region, where limestone mountain ranges abound and are characterized by their steep and rugged reliefs that offer abundant rocks, immense walls and canyons.

 The verticality of this environment and the general lack of soil difficult establishment of vegetation on rocks.
 Those habitats are actually diverse depending on the bedrock (limestone, dolomites, siliceous) and degree of humidity (orientation, shade, water filtration).